bikemurt/optimization-generator/README.md

 # optimization-generator
 A random optimization nodal network generator to test my optimization algorithm.

+Currently the only major bug is that the WinForms OnPaint method occasionally erases the graphics that I've drawn on screen.
+If anyone knows how to make the drawn graphics persist on screen please let me know.

 These parameters can be changed in the main WinForm:

         // parameters: xr = x rate, o = offset, r = radius, fpx = first position x, fpy = first position y